isc-projects/stork/CONTRIBUTING.md

 grant the ability to fork projects.
 Fortunately, this is easy to do and we glady do this for anyone who asks and provides a good reason.
 "I'd like to fix bug X or develop feature Y" is an excellent reason.
 The best place for asking is either stork-dev, requesting access to stork project, ro asking in a comment in your issue.
-Make sure you put a name tag (@tomek, @godfryd, @marcin, or
+Make sure you put a name tag (@tomek, @slawek, @marcin, or
 @vicky).
 When you write a comment in an issue or merge request and add a name tag on it, the user is automatically notified.